x-systems/phlex-data/docs/references.rst

 .. warning:: This code is seriously flawed and is called "N+1 Problem".
-    Agile Data discourages you from using this and instead offers you many other tools: field importing, model joins, field actions and refLink().
+    Agile Data discourages you from using this and instead offers you many other tools: field importing, model joins, field actions and createTheirModelLinked().

 hasMany Reference